mids-w203/reading/inference_about_a_model.md

-# Reading: Inference About A Model
+# Applied Statistics by Penn State

 Please read this [short section](./f_test_PSU_stat_501_notes.pdf) of notes from a textbook written by Drs.
 Iain Pardoe, Laura Simon and Derek Young at Penn State University.